 Rachel, a marketing manager I interviewed, shared this advice: "I have my team try new writing tools for exactly two weeks - long enough to get past the novelty, but not so long they forget what it was like before.
 That's when you know if something's actually helpful."

-The landscape of keyboard technology and AI writing assistance is evolving rapidly.
-Here are the emerging trends that may influence your decision in the coming years:
+The landscape of keyboard technology and AI writing assistance has evolved significantly just in the past year.
+Here are the current innovations and emerging trends that should influence your decision:

 AI systems are becoming increasingly tailored to individual users: